databrary/design/ridir-16/narrative.md

     We will design, implement, test, and refine back-end technologies and user interfaces that return within-video search results in ways that makes it easy for users to click on and preview video segments the search engine finds.
     The interface will allow users to select and download selected segments for future reanalysis using the desktop video coding tools that are part of a user's current workflow.
     These features will make it easy for Databrary users to discover, preview, copy, and reanalyze video datasets that meet the specific requirements of their research question while keeping careful track of data sources and provenance.

-1. Expand and extend Databrary's system for visualizing user-defined video codes.

-    Databrary's existing "timeline" interface for depicting tagged video segments will be modified to allow users to display, filter, and download the sets of tags that have been applied to shared video sessions.

 2. Enable codes and annotations from selected existing video and audio coding tools with large user bases to be uploaded to, imported into, visualized within, searched across, and downloaded from the Databrary digital library.
     Enable Databrary codes from one tool to be exported along with videos to other tools in native file formats.